werf/lockgate/README.md

 distributed_locker.RunHttpBackendServer("0.0.0.0", "55589", backend)
 ```

-## Locker usage
+## Locker usage example

-In the following example a `locker` object instance is created using one of the ways documented above — user should select needed locker implementation.
-The rest of the sample uses generic lockgate.Locker interface to acquire and release locks.
+In the following example, a `locker` object instance is created using one of the ways documented above — user should select the required locker implementation.
+The rest of the sample uses generic `lockgate.Locker` interface to acquire and release locks.

 ```
 import "github.com/werf/lockgate"